barryvdh/laravel-ide-helper/readme.md

 ### Complete phpDocs, directly from the source

-_Checkout [this Laracast video](https://laracasts.com/series/how-to-be-awesome-in-phpstorm/episodes/15) for a quick introduction/explanation!_
+_Checkout [this Laracasts video](https://laracasts.com/series/how-to-be-awesome-in-phpstorm/episodes/15) for a quick introduction/explanation!_

 This packages generates a file that your IDE can understand, so it can provide accurate autocompletion.
 Generation is done, based on the files in your project, so they are alway up-to-date.
 If you don't want to generate it, you can add a pre-generated file to the root folder of your laravel project.
 (But this isn't as up-to-date as self generated files)